randjelovicaleks/taxi-service/README.md

 # Taxi Service

 This is API for small taxi service application done in Java using Spring Boot framework.
 To run this application you need to have PostgreSQL server installed and clone this repository.
-This application is made for usage from taxi company and implemented that customers can reserve drive for themselves.
+This application is made for usage from taxi company and implemented that customers can reserve drives for themselves.
 Drivers can take this drives, or they can be assigned by dispatcher/admin.

 ## Main functionalities